Johnson & Johnson: 1887–1942: Early history

 Robert Wood Johnson died in 1910, and he was succeeded as president of the company by his brother James Wood Johnson.

 During World War I, Johnson & Johnson factories increased production to meet wartime demands for sterile surgical products.
 In 1916, the company acquired Chicopee Manufacturing Company in Chicopee Falls, Massachusetts, to meet demand.
 Near the end of World War I, the 1918 flu pandemic broke out.
-The company invented and distributed an epidemic mask which helped prevent the spread of the flu.
+The company invented and distributed an epidemic mask that helped prevent the spread of the flu.

-In 1919, Johnson & Johnson opened the Gilmour Plant near Montreal, its first factory outside of the United States, which produced surgical products for international customers.
+In 1919, Johnson & Johnson opened the Gilmour Plant near Montreal, its first factory outside the United States, which produced surgical products for international customers.
 In 1924 the company's first overseas manufacturing facility was opened in Slough, England.

 In 1920, Earle Dickson combined two Johnson & Johnson products, adhesive tape and gauze, to create the first commercial adhesive bandage.
 Band-Aid Brand Adhesive Bandages began sales the following year.
 In 1921, the company released Johnson's Baby Soap.
-Named after its Massachusetts facility, Johnson & Johnson built a textile mill and company town, Chicopee, outside of Gainesville, Georgia.
+Named after its Massachusetts facility, Johnson & Johnson built a textile mill and company town, Chicopee, outside Gainesville, Georgia.
 In the 1930s, the company expanded operations to Argentina, Brazil, Mexico, and South Africa.
 In 1931, Johnson & Johnson introduced the first prescription contraceptive gel marketed as Ortho-Gynol.

 Robert Wood Johnson II became president of the company in 1932.

-During The Great Depression Johnson & Johnson kept all its workers employed and raised wages by five percent.
+During The Great Depression Johnson & Johnson kept all its workers employed and raised wages by 5%.
 In 1933, Robert Wood Johnson II wrote a letter to Franklin D. Roosevelt, calling for a federal law to increase wages and reduce hours for all American workers.
 The company also opened a new facility in Chicago during that period.
 Johnson wrote and distributed "Try Reality: A Discussion of Hours, Wages, and The Industrial Future" to persuade business leaders to follow his lead, advocating that business is more than profit and that companies have responsibilities to consumers, employees, and society.
 In "Try Reality", the section titled "An Industrial Philosophy" would later become the company's credo.

 In 1935, Johnson's Baby Oil was added to its line of baby products.
 Both male and female Johnson & Johnson employees were drafted and enlisted during World War II.
 The company ensured no one would lose their job when they returned home.
 Robert Wood Johnson II was appointed head of the Smaller War Plants Corporation in Washington, D.C.
 His work ensured U.S. factories with under 500 employees were awarded government contracts.